spide15/warehouse-supply-chain-system/README.md

 - Cannot approve/reject requests

 ## Product Ratings
-- Employees can rate products only after their purchase request is approved (from the requests tab)
+- Buyers can rate products only after their purchase request is approved (from the requests tab)
 - Product ratings are displayed in the product list for all roles
 - Ratings update in real-time after each new rating